kephale/solutions.computational.life/gatsby/pages/about.md

 permalink: /about/
 ---

-This is a template catalog.
+This is a catalog of album solutions created by [Kyle Harrington](https://kyleharrington.com).